reuniware/CryptoForex-Trader-Framework/README.md

 For programming bots inquiries, feel free to contact me by email at : InvestDataSystems@Yahoo.com

 If you have an interesting job for me (I'm based in France near Paris), then feel free to contact me at the same email address.

+If you want to get one of my trading bots for free, feel free to contact me.